 When asked about his interest in medicine, Alexis has always been interested in the study of people.
 He thrived in his science courses yet given the large size of classrooms, chose to major in humanities where the smaller course size allowed closer interaction with instructors.
 While continuing to pursue his artistic and performing passions prior to medical school, he engaged in science and humanitarianism, starting a tutoring company, Ivy Tutors, in 2013 and creating a specialized transcription program for blind students.

-Interested in the underrepresented populations, he worked with experts in different fields create digitized programs that explain visual images from textbooks into descriptions for blind students.
+Interested in the underrepresented populations, Alexis worked with experts in different fields to create digitized programs to explain visual images from textbooks into descriptions for blind students.
 This provided a novel way for this unique population to engage in the visual aspects of textbooks.
-Alexis’ ongoing project has not only been implemented in many universities, but it can also convert any educational material into text and auditory format.
+Alexis’ ongoing project has not only been implemented in many universities, but it can also convert any educational material into a text and auditory format.

 To Alexis, medicine and the performing arts are one and the same.
 “It’s about people!
 And I love people!” he exclaims in enthusiasm when inquired about the similarities between the two fields.
 The people-centric approach and storytelling involved attract him to pursue medicine as well as the performing arts.
 The adaptability, listening, flexibility and critical thinking are also overlaps.